Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool returns a paginated list of findings for a completed scan.
-It uses the specific verb 'Return' and resource 'findings for a completed scan', effectively distinguishing it from sibling tools like scan_* that initiate scans and get_scan_status that checks scan status.
+Description clearly states the tool returns a paginated list of findings for a completed scan, using a specific verb and resource.
+The name and context distinguish it from sibling tools that initiate scans or check status.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.